cactuaroid/PrivateObjectExtensions/README.md

 ---
 [![NuGet](https://img.shields.io/nuget/v/PrivateObjectExtensions.svg)](https://www.nuget.org/packages/PrivateObjectExtensions)

-PrivateObjectExtensions provides extension methods of [PrivateObject](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.privateobject) and [PrivateType](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.privatetype) for unit test projects.
-This allows you to
+PrivateObjectExtensions provides extension methods for `object` type so that you can easily:
 - get/set private (and any other) fields/properties by simple extension methods,
 - even if the member is declared in base type, or
 - even if the property is getter only.

+Originally this package is a wrapper of [PrivateObject](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.privateobject) and [PrivateType](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.privatetype) of .NET Framework but [they are no longer available in .NET Core or later](https://github.com/microsoft/testfx/issues/366).
+Now the classes are [copied and included in this package](https://github.com/cactuaroid/PrivateObjectExtensions/tree/master/PrivateObjectExtensions/testfx) and has no dependencies.

 Requirements
 ---